aresous/aresous/README.md

 - 👋 Hi
 - 👀 I’m interested in fullstack web dev
-- 📚 I’m currently learning js / html / css
+- 📚 I’m currently learning js / html / css / react
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me : ???